JustFelix-Dev/Weather-App/README.md

 5. The weather details will be updated in real-time based on the location you specify.

 6. Enjoy staying informed about the weather!

-## Project Structure

-The project directory structure is organized as follows: